 Is it Really PTSD?

-There is often confusion in determining if a new mother is experiencing PTSD or postpartum depression.
+There is often confusion in determining if a new mother is experiencing Post-traumatic stress disorder or postpartum depression.
 However, PTSD symptoms are quite different than depression symptoms.
 According to the American Psychiatric Association (APA) and the Diagnostic and Statistical Manual (DSM, 5th edition), victims of PTSD exhibit symptoms such as:

 - Constantly reliving the traumatic event, having flashbacks, and unwanted, intrusive thoughts